yagoferrer/map-tools/README.md

 ```

 ### Map Native Instance
-Once instantiated: you can access directly to the Google API like this: `map.instance` or `mapTools.mymap.instance`
+There are two ways to access directly to the Google Maps API: `map.instance` or `mapTools[YourMapId].instance`

 ## Map Methods